 The calculator gives you an instant estimate of how much benefit you may be entitled to, then you can choose to make a claim.
 Your estimate will be based on the information you've supplied.

 Council Tax reduction

-From 1 April 2020, we're introducing a new Council Tax reduction scheme for working-age people who receive Universal Credit.
+In April 2020, we introduced a new Council Tax reduction scheme for working-age people who receive Universal Credit.

 We've introduced this scheme to make it easier for you to get support paying your Council Tax if the hours you work often change.
 We hope this new scheme will give you more certainty about how much council tax you'll need to pay each month.